psholtz/MIT-6.087/Section-2/exercise2-05.md

 The error with this statement is that in C variables may not begin with numbers.

-Perhaps a statement more similar to the following could be useD:
+Perhaps a statement more similar to the following could be used:

 ```c
 int value_2 = 10;